Mauricio Dubon Player Props: Astros vs. Athletics

 Mauricio Dubon At The Plate

-- Among qualified hitters in MLB, he ranks 44th in batting average, 132nd in on-base percentage, and 126th in slugging.
+- Among qualified batters in MLB, he ranks 49th in batting average, 131st in on-base percentage, and 126th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.